Strike action: United States

+Argentina

+The workers' right to strike is guaranteed by the Constitution of Argentina since it was reformed in 1949 during the government of Juan Domingo Perón.
+The Constitution also guarantees other rights such as minimum wage, limited work hours, free vacations, fair wage, equal pay for equal work, protection against workers being fired arbitrarily and the right to unionize.

+Only workers that provide "essential services" have some limitations to their right to strike, such as policemen and those related to water supply and power supply due to the Law 14.786.
+If they strike they still have to guarantee a minimum provision of those services.

 Jurisprudence and philosophy

 Strike actions have also been discussed from the perspective of jurisprudence and philosophy, with issues being raised such as whether people have a right to strike, the interaction of strikes with other rights, civil order, coercion, justice and the interplay between striking and contracts.

 Strikebreakers

 A strikebreaker (sometimes derogatorily called a scab, blackleg, or knobstick) is a person who works despite an ongoing strike.
 Strikebreakers are usually individuals who are not employed by the company prior to the trade union dispute, but rather hired after or during the strike to keep the organization running.
 "Strikebreakers" may also refer to workers (union members or not) who cross picket lines to work.

 Irwin, Jones, McGovern (2008) believe that the term "scab" is part of a larger metaphor involving strikes.
 They argue that the picket line is symbolic of a wound and those who break its borders to return to work are the scabs who bond that wound.
 Others have argued that the word is not a part of a larger metaphor but, rather, was an old-fashioned English insult whose meaning narrowed over time.

 "Blackleg" is an older word and is found in the 19th-century folk song "Blackleg Miner" which originated in Northumberland.
 The term does not necessarily owe its origins to this tune of unknown origin.